Selecting the right light level or lumen output can make all the difference in creating a beautiful and functional landscape lighting design.

 It’s also an effective way to accentuate focal points of mega mansions, like peaks of chimney tops that stand 70 feet tall.

 Light Level 4 allows you to create a unique and dynamic outdoor area with a combination of lighting fixtures and lighting layers.
 Spotlights, well lights, uplights, and moonlight fixtures are ideal for this lumen output range to create vivid uplighting scenes and moonlighting effects.

 Layering Light Levels

-As you can see, different lumen outputs are required for different jobs lighting an array of subjects of all sizes and shapes.
-All four light levels work together, in unison with proper beam angles, to create a magnificent landscape lighting design.
-This design is made up of layers, depth, cohesion, and symmetry meant to draw the eye from low-lit subjects to the brightest—the eye’s ultimate destination—the home.
+As you can see, different lumen outputs are required for different jobs, lighting subjects of all sizes and shapes.
+All four light levels work together to create a magnificent exterior lighting design in unison with proper beam angles.